Bergamasco Sheepdog - Bergamasco Shepherd - Cane da Pastore Bergamasco. Updated 2022.

-The Bergamasco Sheepdog is one weird looking dog!
+At first sight,the Bergamasco Sheepdog is a very unusual looking dog!
 It is down to the Bergamasco coat.
 It's fur changes as it grows from a cute fluffy puppy into a scruffy teenage rebel before eventually becoming the dreadlocked cool dude in adulthood.
 Now becoming more popular in the United States, the breed was recognized by the American Kennel Club in 2015.

-A Bergamasco's coat is made up of 3 different types of hair which weave together as the dog gets older: a dense oily undercoat made up of fine hairs which creates a waterproof layer, a longer type of hair which is harsher and similar to a goat's and a woolly top coat.
+A Bergamasco's coat is made up of 3 different types of hair which weave together as the dog gets older: a dense oily undercoat made up of fine hairs which creates a waterproof layer, a longer type of hair which is harsher and similar to goat hair, and finally a woolly outer coat.

 The weaving of these three types of hairs together produces flat flocks of hair which feels like felt.
 This was used to keep the Bergamasco warm in cold climates and as such, hair shedding is minimal so these dogs are considered good for people with allergies to dog fur.

-The Bergamasco Sheepdog is an ancient breed which has remained unchanged for centuries.
+The Bergamasco Sheepdog is an ancient breed with a long history which has remained unchanged for centuries.

-It is thought that the first Bergamasco dogs originated from Asia.
+It is thought that the ancestors of the Bergamasco dogs originated from Asia.
 They were brought across by the migrating Asians who were heading West, looking for fresh pastures.

-They passed through Anatolia, the Caucasus Mountain Range at the border of Europe and Asia, The Carpathian Mountains of Central And Eastern Europe and The Alps before ending up at the Italian Alps near Bergamo - hence the name.
+They passed through the Middle East, Anatolia, the Caucasus Mountain Range at the border of Europe and Asia, The Carpathian Mountains of Central And Eastern Europe and The Alps before ending up at the Italian Alps near Bergamo - hence the name.

-They were used for herding and guarding the sheep up in the mountains - a job they were perfectly suited to due to their dense, woolly, weather resistant coat - and the breed never changed for several hundred years.
+They were used for herding and guarding the sheep up in mountainous terrain - a job they were perfectly suited to due to their dense, woolly, weather resistant coat - and the breed never changed for several hundred years.
 Their unique 3-layer coat meant they could withstand the extreme cold weather in the Italian alps.

 After World World II, everything changed.
-Tourism sprung up and the demand for wool declined.
+Tourism sprang up and the demand for wool declined.
 Less wool demand meant less sheep which meant less need for the Bergamasco Shepherd.

 She worked hard over the following 40 years and in the mid 1990s the first imported Bergamasco Sheepdogs made it to the US.
 At last count the numbers were around 600 so although the numbers are rising, it still remains a very rare breed.

 The Bergamasco Sheepdog is an intelligent breed which is easy to train using positive reward methods.
-He should be socialised from an early age to avoid problems later.
+He should be given early socialization to avoid problems later.
 This means puppy training classes, and being introduced to new sights, smells and sounds from an early age.

 Shepherds needed them to be able to do a lot of problem solving on their own without having to be given commands constantly so the breed evolved into an independent, intelligent one.

-Bergamasco Shepherds are not instinctively aggressive but they are naturally a little suspicious of strangers, and they make an excellent watchdog as well as guard dog.
+Bergamasco Shepherds are not instinctively aggressive but they are naturally suspicious of strangers, and they make an excellent watchdog as well as guard dog.

 Originally they needed to be gentle enough to look after sheep and yet courageous enough to be able to fight off any wild animals which were looking for a free lunch in the form of the Bergamasco's herd.